-As a nation, we are constantly marketed products and services everywhere we turn.
-In this age of the internet, it has become very easy to spend money without other people noticing or even having to put in much effort.
-While this can be an asset for many people, it is estimated that it is an extreme liability for 4.9% of Americans, further deepening them unto shopping addiction.
+As a nation, we are constantly being marketed products and services everywhere we turn.
+In this age of the Internet, it has become very easy to spend money without other people noticing or even putting in much effort.
+While this can be an asset for many people, it is estimated that it is an extreme liability for 4.9% of Americans, further deepening them into shopping addiction.
 Shopping in secret or trying to hide purchases from others could be a red flag that your spending is a problem.

 For shopping addicts, purchasing things can distract from unpleasant emotions, offering a temporary high that helps individuals get rid of anxiety or feel better about themselves.
 Potential emotional risk factors for shopping addiction include:

 In general, the highest functioning and independent adults have learned to budget and plan their spending accordingly.
 Another sign that shopping may be a problem area in your life is a constant preoccupation with making purchases.
 The thought patterns can look like this:

 One of the main traits of any addiction is that it causes the individual to take part in the action or behaviors even when they know it is harmful.
 People with a shopping addiction may compromise their value system repeatedly in the following ways:

 Another characteristic of shopping addiction is feeling guilt or remorse after spending, making promises to stop, or verbally committing to change but still not following through and stopping the behavior on your own.
 For people with a shopping addiction, buying things constantly is something they have to do to feel normal when not shopping.
 As a result, people may experience anger, irritability, depression, and social withdrawal.